What are the basic criteria for admission to the PhD program?

 Under normal circumstances, all interviews take place on the Chicago campus in early March.
 Some interviewees may also visit the Evanston campus, depending on the faculty involved in the interviews.

-Due to the COVID-19 pandemic, however, all interviews will be conducted remotely via video between the first of February and March 12th, 2021.
+Due to the COVID-19 pandemic, however, all interviews will be conducted remotely via video between February and early March, 2022.

 Please note that interviews are by invitation by the PhD program only; we will not honor any requests for interviews.